Online Map Collections

 A small selection of maps show the proposed route of the Manchester Ship Canal and some of the plans include section drawings of warehouses and hydraulic systems as well as detailed measurements of individual docking areas.
 Browse maps

-A selection of maps held by Manchester Archives and Local Studies (Manchester City Council) is also available from the LUNA map collection.
+A selection of old maps of Manchester held by Manchester Archives and Local Studies are also available from the LUNA map collection.

-- Commercial street directory maps dating from 1750's to mid 20th century.
+- Maps of Manchester dating from 1750's to mid 20th century.

 - World War 2 aerial bomb maps (Manchester Blitz maps) Browse maps or view index map

 For further information about the World War 2 aerial bomb maps please contact: Archives and Local Studies at Manchester City Library

 To browse entire online map collection connect to LUNA

 During the cold war the Soviet Military mapped over 80 UK towns and cities in a staggering amount of detail.
 These 4 sheets cover the Greater Manchester area, including the City Centre, Tafford Park, Bury, Bolton, Stockport and Oldham.
 View maps

 Campus maps through time

 Campus Maps Through Time documents 190 years of the University of Manchester's history and the development of its Estate.
 This collection comprises original campus maps, development site plans, architectural drawings and historical student guides taken from the Library's Special Collections and University Arhcives.